 What are the differences between PTAs and COTAs?

 Physical therapist assistants and occupational therapy assistants (COTAs) both serve important functions as members of the rehabilitation team.
 Both PTAs and COTAs have completed challenging associate degree education programs; are licensed/certified healthcare providers; and provide hands-on patient care under the direction of a physical therapist for PTA or occupational therapist for COTA.
 While both PTAs and COTAs assist the therapist in helping individuals attain the highest possible level of function in the presence of or after injury or disease, the PTA's focus is typically on restoring movement, including, ambulation, sport, and fitness through the use of therapeutic exercise, manual therapy, and activity training.
 PTAs have a broad scope of work and work in a wide variety of clinical settings.
 COTAs use everyday activities as part of patient treatments to help patients return to normal activities of living, like bathing, preparing meals, driving a car, working, etc. They also may assist the OT in fitting arm and hand braces.
 For more information on COTAs and what they do, go to www.aota.org.

 After graduation, what are the career opportunities for a PTA?

 Review the Physical Therapist Assistant Careers Overview page for information on PTA career opportunities, including Recognition of Advanced Proficiency for the PTA.

 Didn't find the answer to your question?

-Jarrod Evans is a current student in a physical therapist assistant education program and serves as PTA delegate for the Student Assembly Board of Directors.
+Matthew Gratton is a current student in a physical therapist assistant education program at St. Francis in Fort Wayne, Indiana, and serves as PTA delegate for the Student Assembly Board of Directors.